ujw0l/ctc-lite/readme.txt

 = 1.0.0 Alpha =

 == Upgrade Notice ==

+= 2.8.2 =
+Fixes PHP warnings in order management.
+Replace the installed plugin files to update.

 = 2.8.1 =
 Fixes activation output when an orders table already exists.
 Update in place to preserve plugin settings.